‘I’m in limbo’: HRA closes unexpectedly

 HAWAII ISLAND (KHON2)– What would you do if you were faced with a potentially serious medical condition, but couldn’t get an appointment or the results?
 That’s exactly what some Big Island residents are dealing with.
 One medical expert is urging those impacted, to not wait and schedule an appointment somewhere else so they can get medical care as soon as possible.

-A Big Island resident, who asked only to be identified as Hayley said she’s been trying to get an MRI appointment with Hawaii Radiologic Associates (HRA) since Oct.
+A Big Island resident, who asked only to be identified as Hayley said she’s been trying to get an MRI appointment with Hawaii Radiologic Associates since Thursday, Oct.
 20.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You